knewplay/book-programming-essential/toolset/tools.md

 > Recourse: For specific commands around merging, [read this](https://www.atlassian.com/git/tutorials/using-branches/git-merge).

+I encourage you to practice your Git command skills with [this Git visualizing tool](http://onlywei.github.io/explain-git-with-d3/#freeplay).
+Note that the staging step is omitted in this tool so that you can commit directly.

 ### Collaborating with remote repositories
 When working with a team on a project, you'll often have a central version of the project hosted online.
 This is known as a "remote" repository.
 You and your teammates can each have your own "local" copy of the repository on your computers, where you make changes and test them.